Writing a Shooting Script and Editing Script for Documentary Film or Non-fiction Project

 Making A Short Documentary article.

-Excerpted from Create Documentary Films, Videos and Multimedia by J R Martin
+Excerpted from Create Documentary Films, Videos and Multimedia, Third Edition 2014, by James R (Jim) Martin